dasch-swiss/dsp-js-lib/test-framework/README.md

 see section "Build and Integrate DSP-JS-LIB".
 If the Angular test app is running, stop it before running the E2E test.

-Make sure that DSP-API-JS's database is in its initial state.
+Make sure that DSP-API's database is in its initial state.
 Reload the data if necessary.

 Then, execute the following steps:
 - `npm run webdriver-update` to install the required version of Chrome webdriver